“If you want to make peace with your enemy, you have to work with your enemy. Then he becomes your partner.” ~ Nelson Mandela

 The big item here, left out of Western Press, is that Western bankers are left out of the deal.
 Where once upon a time they would cheer such developments for the financing opportunities they represented for the banksters, they now find themselves left at the altar, more boomerang from US sanctions.

 It is no coincidence that, with the rise of economic and trade independence with Russia and China, we see the orchestrated corporate media ‘”threat hype” fake news that the general public has become more aware of in the past year.
-Veterans Today was editorializing about “fake news” five years ago, which resulted in a 100% corporate media blackout on us in the US and EU.
+VT was editorializing about “fake news” five years ago, which resulted in a 100% corporate media blackout on us in the US and EU.

 We were also warning and writing about the “deep state” actors that wielded so much power behind the scenes, and we were smeared as “conspiracy theorists”.
 But now we have been proven right, as has NEO, with the fake-news term being commonly used in mainstream corporate news, and mentioned three times in just one Politico article I read tonight.